30f0fn/work-the-rainbow/README.md

 # work-the-rainbow

 This Django app implements a system for scheduling regular volunteer shifts (at a daycare).
-It consists of two primary functionality groups, *People* and *Main*.
+It consists of two primary functionality groups, *People* and *Scheduling*.

 ## People